 So, to check if the URLs on your website are working or not, use the following online tools.

-SEMrush SEO Ideas – This SEMrush Project tool checks if you have a keyword in your title and meta tag and offers suggestions if you don’t.
+SEMrush On Page SEO Checker – This SEMrush Project tool checks if you have a keyword in your title and meta tag and offers suggestions if you don’t.
 Just enter a target keyword and this tool provides you with a detailed list of actionable, tailor-made optimization tips for each page of your website.

 SEOmofo– This SERP view generator lets you enter your URL, title and description to manage the number of symbols and preview your article’s appearance on SERP.
 This can be helpful as you test out your ideas for category pages.